 On November 25, 2019, the Company distributed a notice of intent to terminate the ESOP Plan to all current plan participants.
 The Company also filed Form 5310, an application for determination for terminating plan, with the IRS on December 6, 2019.
 The IRS approved the ESOP termination on April 8, 2021, and the Company had until September 5, 2021, to distribute the ESOP assets and terminate the ESOP.
-The Company distributed the ESOP assets and terminate the ESOP with the IRS on December 6, 2021.
+The Company distributed the ESOP assets and terminated the ESOP, filing its final Form 5500 for the ESOP with the IRS on December 6, 2021.